 📌Opt for a natural exfoliating scrub.
 Frequently exfoliation speed up the shedding process.
 You need to influence your skin to let go of the hair.
 To some degree, this process is gradual.
 Hair growth will reduce after each treatment.

 When it comes to hair removal and getting rid of unwanted hair on your legs, bikini line, abdomen, and even your face, there are very few methods that are as effective or as permanent as laser hair removal.

-While laser hair removal is a relatively new method of permanent hair removal, you can be assured that this means that its methods are effective and well-researched.
+Laser hair removal is a relatively new method of permanent hair removal but is highly effective and well-researched.

-The most common form of laser hair removal, known as IPL, makes use of pulsing light to “disable” the hair follicles just under the skin.
+The most common form of laser hair removal, known as IPL, uses pulsing light to “disable” the hair follicles just under the skin.

 While the overall effect of being able to remove your hair at home with laser hair removal treatments such as what KetchBeauty offers, you may want to try and minimize the feeling that you are “shedding” your hair as if you were a cat or dog.